 Level 3 – Subclass and Spell – BG3 Beast Master Build PC/PS5

-At Level 3, we immediately gain an extra Spell Slot, so can now cast 3 spells before needing to have a Long Rest.
+At Level 3, we immediately gain an extra Spell Slot, so we can now cast 3 spells before needing to have a Long Rest.

 This is also the point where you get to choose your subclass.
-For this build we’ll be using the Beast Master subclass.
+For this build, we’ll be using the Beast Master subclass.

 BG3 Beast Master Ranger